doingandlearning/gatsby-blog/content/posts/kents-workshops/kent-dodds-advanced-patterns.md

   - 'React'
   - 'Kent C. Dodds'
   - 'egghead.io'
-description: 'egghead workshop - Advanced Patterns'
+description: 'workshop - Advanced Patterns'
 ---

 I'm over halfway through this masterclass on React with Kent.
 This has been a pretty